 We all know the difficulty of learning other languages, a problem much experienced by immigrants who have just moved to the UK.
 With limited English ability immigrants, in addition to difficulty with life integration and interaction with locals, may also not be able to access benefits that they are entitled to or be able to find work.
 To help with this Caritas supports an English literacy project in the English Martyr’s parish in Reading.
 Fully run by volunteers, some of whom are professional teachers, all who are experiencing problems with English are welcome.

 Open Church - Southsea

 The rising numbers of homeless on our streets is a highly visible heartbreaking problem.
 In responding to providing a temporary shelter for homeless during the winter period, Churches in Southsea came together to open their church halls for homeless accommodation.
 Caritas was happy to support the St. Swithuns Church in Southsea as part of this project during the 2017/2018 winter period.
 The project was a great success and will be repeated during the 2018/2019 winter.
 This is an ideal project for areas with Churches Together groups to open their doors to rough sleepers during the harsh winter weather.
-Get in touch with Caritas if you are interested to see such a project in your area.
+Get in touch with Caritas or the project coordinator Lisa Butler at: firstname.lastname@example.org